Proven-Paradox/shaper-system/Handbook.md

 In settings where elemental magic is common, characters can start with a weakness to one element and a resistance to one other.
 The available elements are Fire, Ice, Sky, Earth, Light, and Dark.

 ## Step 7: Starting items
 > Currently there are no rules for items or equipment in this game.
 The Arbiter is free to make up magical or technological items where it suits.
 In general, basic equipment is not tracked in this game.
 Axes and swords don't have different stats.
 A character should start with their most essential items (weapons, armor, tools) assumed to be part of their kit.
-The basic idea is that characters in SSS are distinguished by what they can do, not what kind of gear they have.
+The basic idea is that characters in 3S are distinguished by what they can do, not what kind of gear they have.
 If you're playing a character with high strength, they can start with appropriate weapons.
 If your character is a mage, they can start with any implements they need to use their magic.
 If you're playing a very sturdy character, they could start with armor.

 ------------
 # Chapter 3: Improving your character
 Rather than progressing in a class, heroes become stronger by spending experience points (XP).
 This will allow you to choose between a highly specialized character with a small number of very effective abilities, or a character that has many different tools, making them more likely to have exactly what is needed for a given situation.

+> XU-808 and Marona start the game with nearly identical sheets.
+However, as they level up they begin to diverge in interesting ways.

 ## Gaining XP
 This section will focus on how the party gains XP, and is mostly of concern to Arbiters.